skiffos/SkiffOS/README.md

 ### Static IP with Systemd Networkd

+**Note**: systemd-networkd is currently disabled in Skiff.
+If you have a need for it, please file an issue.

 If you chose, you may configure static IPs for network interfaces with `systemd-networkd` definition files instead of NetworkManager.

 To customize the network configuration for an interface, place a network file into the persist drive at `skiff/network` or add in one of your configs a file at `/etc/systemd/network/00-wlan0.network`